Pattanapravesham: Plot

 A smuggling gang is holding sway over Kochi, customs and police officials who try to catch them are brutally murdered.
-Ashoka Varma, an honest police office, is murdered while trying to find evidence in the smuggling case.
+Ashoka Varma, an honest police officer, is murdered while trying to find evidence in the smuggling case.
 Following this, many police officials are reluctant to investigate the case, leading to political crisis.
-On the advice of a senior police official to utilise the talents of two famous Malayali boys who had arrested a smuggling gang in Madras and dealt with hired killers sent against them (the events of the prequel), the home minister appoints CID officers Ramdas (Dasan) and Vijayan to Kerala to find the solve the case.
+On the advice of a senior police official to utilise the talents of two famous Malayali boys who had arrested a smuggling gang in Madras and dealt with hired killers sent against them (the events of the prequel), the home minister appoints CID officers Ramdas (Dasan) and Vijayan to Kerala to find and solve the case.

 Dasan and Vijayan are not capable or skillful but they pretend to be top detectives.
 During the course of an evening meal at a restaurant, Dasan overhears a conversation leading him to mistake Isaac and Prof. Vidyadharan, two bird watchers, as the murderers.
 Dasan and Vijayan follow Isaac but they are shot at and ambushed by a group of men.
 They are rescued by Prabhakaran Thampi, the boss of the smuggling gang.
 He pretends to be a philanthropic businessman involved in a lot of charity work.

 They decide to focus on Isaac and go undercover as Mapilla umbrella repairmen to try to find him.
 While pretending to repair an umbrella, Vijayan's fake beard is spotted by a woman named Shobha.
 Suspecting them to be thieves, she raises the alarm but the duo escape.
 Next, Vijayan and Dasan dress up as parrot Tarot diviners.
 However, they are again discovered by Shobha, who raises the alarm.
 The locals catch them, beat them up and take them to the police.
 Eventually, Shobha learns the truth about them and they become friendly.
 They find out that Shoba's husband was a customs officer who was murdered just days before completing his probation, hence the government didn't give the family the "dying in harness" job.

 Dasan and Vijayan tell their superiors and Prabhakaran that they know who the killer is and that they will make an arrest soon.
 This alarms Prabhakaran who sends masked men to attack them at home.

 Vijayan goes undercover in disguise as a servant to Prabhakarans house which, coincidentally, is next to Isaac's house.
 Prabhakaran does not recognize him because of the disguise.
 At night, Vijayan sneaks out to get Isaac's blood but inhales chloroform accidentally and is unsuccessful.
 At midnight, a mysterious figure arrives at the house.
 This is Ananthan Nambiar, who is a close friend of Prabhakaran and who has broken out of jail.
 He seeks his help to get a fake passport so that he can leave the country.
 Nambiar is then sent to hide in his copra warehouse.